 Can Shampoos Go Bad?

-There is no concrete evidence to prove if shampoos expire.
-To understand shelf life and stability better, it’s important to know what goes into a shampoo.
+So, does shampoo expire?
+There is no concrete evidence to prove that it does.
+To understand shelf life and stability better, its important to know what goes into a shampoo.
 Most shampoos contain (1):

 - Conditioners (e.g., hydrolyzed silk, dimethicone)